san-sei/documents/content/en/docs/For_users/login.md

   <div class="card-column">
     <div class="step-text" >
       <div class="card-body">
-        <p>You can login by clicking on <span style="font-size:16px;">Sign in with a security key</span>, for this one to work, you need to have IDmelon mobile app installed on your phone with either a Reader or Pairing Tool installed on your computer or you can also use a FOB to tap and log in.</p>
+        <p>You can login by clicking on <span style="font-weight:bold;">Sign in with a security key</span>, for this one to work, you need to have IDmelon mobile app installed on your phone with either a Reader or Pairing Tool installed on your computer or you can also use a FOB to tap and log in.</p>
       </div>
     </div>
   </div>